approov/quickstart-ios-swift-urlsession/SHAPES-EXAMPLE.md

 var defaultSession = ApproovURLSession(configuration: .default)
 ```

 Now locate and uncomment the line inside the `viewDidLoad` function that initializes the `ApproovService` and remember to add the `config` parameter.
-The Approov SDK needs a configuration string to identify the account associated with the app.
+The `approov-service-urlsession` needs a configuration string to identify the account associated with the app.
 You will have received this in your Approov onboarding email (it will be something like `#123456#K/XPlLtfcwnWkzv99Wj5VmAxo4CrU267J1KlQyoz8Qo=`):

 ```swift
 try!
 ApproovService.initialize(config: "<enter-you-config-string-here>")